fardinabbasi/PCA/README.md

 ## Eigenfaces
 Eigenfaces are a set of **eigenvectors** that are used in **facial recognition** and **image compression**.

+Below are the first four eigenfaces with the **largest eigenvalues**.

 <img src="/readme_images/first4.png">

+Below are the last four eigenfaces with the **smallest eigenvalues**.

 <img src="/readme_images/last4.png">